adkelley/gpt_jpn_eng/README.md

 ## Instructions (Typical Use Case)
 1. While inside your document, select the text you wish to translate and copy it into the clipboard
-2. Using TextExpander or Alfred, execute a bash script (see `gpt_jpn_eng.sh`) that calls `gpt_jpn_eng` using the contents of the clipboard as it's argument.
+2. Using TextExpander or Alfred, execute a bash script (see `gpt_jpn_eng.sh`) that calls `gpt_jpn_eng` using the clipboard's contents as its argument.
-3. The selected text is replaced with translated version.
+3. The selected text is replaced with the translated version.

 ## What Could Possibly Go Wrong?
 1. The number of tokens consumed during the translation will vary by the number of characters you wish to translate.
-If you find the resulting translation is incomplete, then set the `OPENAPI_MAX_TOKENS` in your `.env` file to a higher number (> 1000).
+If you find the resulting translation incomplete, set the `OPENAPI_MAX_TOKENS` in your `.env` file to a higher number (> 1000).

-2. Long passages of text may take several seconds to translate and show up in your document.
-I plan to improve this program by adding streaming responses, which gradually builds the response message.
-But for now, just wait for the result.
+2. Long text passages may take several seconds to translate and show up in your document.
+I've improved the response of this program by adding streaming responses, which gradually builds the response message.
+However, TextExpander appears to buffer stdout, waiting to print everything simultaneously instead of continuously printing the translation.
+So this may or may not work for your use case.

 ## User Stories
-1. [x]  As a User, I can select one or more lines of English or Japanese text in a document and convert it, inline, to Japanese or English, respectively.
+1. [x]  As a User, I can select one or more lines of English or Japanese text in a document and convert it, inline, to Japanese or English respectively.
-2. [ ]  As a User, I should see the translation begin printing almost immediately
+2. [x]  As a User, I should see the translation begin printing almost immediately.

 ## Programming Notes
 1. Uses [chatgpt_rs](https://docs.rs/chatgpt_rs/1.2.1/chatgpt/index.html) crate.
 The GitHub repository can be